kdonthi/MiniBlockchain/README.md

 }
 ```
+The Verifier trait is like an abstract class where some of the function definitions have to be implemented and and enforcing a sequential order for processing blocks.
+In addition, the state mutation is confined to just the `synchronize_chain` function and it is forced to happen sequentially after block verification, which forces the verification
+and state changes to be seperated.
+Finally, the methods provided cannot mutate the state of the actual struct, only the block that is passed through to the Verifier.

 ##### [R4]
 Explain how the `broadcast_message` function works in our `Network` simulator.
 Reference the functionality of `Sender` and `Receiver`.